albakomito/Think-Green-Investing-/README.md

 * Create our project header, with our introduction,  project objective and upload our first image (ln 13-22).
 * Set up our side bar with the 5 stocks to include in our portfolio, the names of our team members and our 2nd image (ln 23-29).

-#### Part 2: Algorithmic Trading Outputs (ln 30-51)
+#### Part 2: Algorithmic Trading Outputs (ln 30-39)
 In this section we:
-* Pull our five Bollinger Band visualizations,  illustrating our portfolio totals compared to the S&P500 (ln 30-51).
+* Pull our two Bollinger Band visualizations,  illustrating our portfolio totals compared to the S&P500 (ln 30-39).
-* Conclude that, based on our Algorithmic Trading strategies, our portfolio is unlikely to outperform the S&P500, thus creating the need for machine learning models.
+* Conclude that, based on our Algorithmic Trading strategies, our portfolio is likely to outperform the S&P500 by 35% (given an initial investment of US$100000).
+We will conduct further testing in our machine learning models to confirm our findings.

-#### Part 3: Machine Learning Outputs (ln 52-65)
+#### Part 3: Machine Learning Outputs (ln 40-53)
 In this section we:
-* Pull our historical portfolio visualization,  illustrating the superior return of $100000 invested in our portfolio relative to the S&P500 between January 2019 and mid-June 2022 (ln 52-58).
+* Pull our historical portfolio visualization,  illustrating the superior return of $100000 invested in our portfolio relative to the S&P500 between January 2019 and mid-June 2022 (ln 40-46).
-* Illustrate our Portfolio's predicted performance compared to the S&P500, using a Long Short-term Memory Network (LSTM), one level sequential model over 10 days (ln 59-65).
+* Illustrate our Portfolio's predicted performance compared to the S&P500, using a Long Short-term Memory Network (LSTM), one level sequential model over 10 days (ln 47-53).
 * Conclude that during our validation and prediction period,  our portfolio is likely to outperform the S&P500 over the next 10 trading days.

 ### Key Takeaways and Conclusion